AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

          type Vector is array (1..
 10)
             of Integer;
          function Initial
-            return List;
+            return Vector;
          type T is record
-           A, B : List := Initial;
+           A, B : Vector := Initial;
          end record;
        end P;

 .. container:: speakernote

-   List and Initial are not visible to callers
+   Vector and Initial are not visible to callers

 --------------------
 Deferred Constants